abhro/ScatteringOptics.jl/docs/src/diffractive.md

 imageviz(im, size=(600, 500), colormap=:afmhot)
 ```

 You can instantiate your scattering model with `ScatteringModel()`.
-If nothing is specified, the model will use the best-fit parameter set for Sgr A* in [Johnson et al. 2018](https://ui.adsabs.harvard.edu/abs/2018ApJ...865..104J/abstract).
+If nothing is specified, the model will use the best-fit parameter set for Sgr A* in [JohnsonEtalScattering2018](@citet).

 ```@example 1
 using ScatteringOptics